Schrödinger Scholarship Scheme

-This award is open to the most outstanding students who have made an application for admission to study for a full-time PhD, starting in October 2017, in the Departments of Chemistry, Life Sciences, Mathematics and Physics at Imperial College.
+This award is open to the most outstanding students who have made an application for admission to study for a full-time PhD in the Departments of Chemistry, Life Sciences, Mathematics and Physics at Imperial College.
 This scholarship is only open to new students, and not to students already registered for a PhD at the College.

 Value of Award

 This award offers a contribution of £72,000 towards maintenance and fees over the course of the studentship.
 The award is tenable for a maximum of three and a half years.